jslarve/CSVParseClass/README.md

 Perhaps I could do a presentation on it some day.

 ## NOTE: This has not been extensively tested.
 It works on what I've thrown at it.
 Usually the problem is with the wrong separator or line endings.

-## Regarding the SampleData folder: There is a zip file in there with more CSV files to test, but they use UNIX style line endings and I didn't want to get into git conversion issues, so they're in a zip file.